 -> While this is all going to be English, I've realized an important truth of this universe.
 The word "baka" transcends language.
 It holds meaning that is universal across all time and space.
 It wields unimaginable power that can't be restricted to the linguistics of a specific people.
-Hence, I'm going to be using this word that transcends the cosmos.
+Hence, I'm going to be using this word.
 "Baka" will be the foundation and the skeleton of this tale I'm weaving.
 If there is anything you get from my attempts at good writing, it will be the unquestionable greatness and truth that shines through the lips of anyone wise enough to frequently overuse the word "Baka".

 I'll be posting this story part by part.
 Given this site's dislike of double posting, I might need yall to comment from time to time for the sake of wordcounts and all.

 DISCLAIMER: The episode order is not always linear, so read closely!
 There's a reason I've ordered the episodes as they are, if you can figure it out, you'll enjoy the story more than if I tell you.
 If ur still confused, ask me and I'll explain the order.
 If people still are getting confused I'll make an explicit chronology list.